dalealleshouse/algorithms/graph_concepts/README.md

 one's family as a graph.
 The people in the family would be vertices, and the relationships between them (mother, daughter, father, brother, etc..) would be edges.
 Edges are typically denoted by a pair.
-If Dick is Jane's brother, the relationship would be denoted as (Dick, Jane).
+If Dick is Jane's brother, the relationship is be denoted as (Dick, Jane).
 The set of all vertices is denoted as `V` and `E` denotes the set of all edges.

 There are two types of graphs: *undirected* and *directed*.
 The edges of an undirected graph indicate a bi-directional relationship.
 (A, B) and (B, A) are